 - 1. Click Measure... in the PressSync curve set editor. - 2.
 Select Automated measurements in the Measure dialog. - 3.
-Verify that the PressSync curves listed in the Used Curves tab are the ones that were used for printing your test job/chart.
+In the Automated Measurements dialog, verify that the PressSync curves listed in the Used Curves tab are the ones that were used for printing your test job/chart.